-For an academic complaint the student must submit FORM-3260-01: Student Online Complaint-Academic by the close of business fifteen (15) days following the date on which final grades are due for the academic term, as published on the academic calendar, applicable to the complaint.
-Upon receipt of FORM-3260-01: Student Online Complaint-Academic, the appropriate academic director will conduct an inquiry that includes reviewing relevant documents or communicating with the instructor or student as necessary.
-The inquiry will conclude, and a decision will be communicated to the instructor and student through college-assigned email accounts prior to the close of business on the fifteenth (15th) day following receipt of the complaint
+- The student must submit the online Concern/Complaint form, selecting "Academic Complaint by a Student," within five (5) business days after final grades are due for the academic term, as published on the Academic Calendar, applicable to the complaint. - Upon receipt of the online form submission, the appropriate academic director will conduct an inquiry that includes reviewing relevant documents or communicating with the instructor or student as necessary.
+The inquiry will conclude, and a decision will be communicated to the instructor and student through college-assigned email accounts prior to the close of business on the fifteenth (15th) day following receipt of the complaint.

-For a non-academic complaint (general complaint) not related to an alleged violation of NPRC-3235: Behavioral Code of Conduct for Students the student must submit FORM-3260-03: Student Online Complaint-Non-Academic (General) by the close of business within five (5) days of the occurrence of the incident(s) or behavior(s) prompting the complaint.
-Upon receipt of FORM-3260-03: Student Online Complaint-Non-Academic (General), the applicable vice president will conduct an inquiry that includes reviewing relevant documents or communicating with the student or other relevant parties as necessary.
+For a Non-Academic Complaint (General Complaint) not related to an alleged violation of NPRC-3235: Behavioral Code of Conduct for Students:

+- The student must submit the online Concern/Complaint form, selecting "Non-academic Complaint," by the close of business within five (5) days of the occurrence of the incident(s) or behavior(s) prompting the complaint. - Upon receipt of the online form submission, the applicable Vice President will conduct an inquiry that includes reviewing relevant documents or communicating with the student or other relevant parties as necessary.
 The inquiry will conclude, and any resulting non-personnel-related action taken will be communicated to the student and other relevant parties through college-assigned email accounts prior to the close of business on the fifteenth (15th) day following receipt of the complaint.
 No appeal may be submitted regarding this type of complaint.

-For a non-academic complaint (general complaint) related to an alleged violation of NPRC-3235: Behavioral Code of Conduct for Students the student must submit FORM-3235-01: Behavioral Code of Conduct for Students Online Complaint by the close of business within five (5) days of the occurrence of the incident(s) or behavior(s) prompting the complaint.
+For a Non-Academic Complaint (General Complaint) related to an alleged violation of NPRC-3235: Behavioral Code of Conduct for Students:

+The student must submit the online Concern/Complaint form, selecting "Behavioral Code of Conduct Complaint" for academic students by the close of business within five (5) days of the occurrence of the incident(s) or behavior(s) prompting the complaint.
 The complaint will be investigated and adjudicated in compliance with NPRC-3235: Behavioral Code of Conduct for Students and PROC-3235: Behavioral Code of Conduct for Students.

-For a discrimination complaint related to an alleged violation of NPRC-1210: Nondiscrimination the student must submit FORM-1210-01: Nondiscrimination Online Complaint by the close of business within five (5) days of the occurrence of the incident(s) or behavior(s) prompting the complaint.
+For a Discrimination Complaint related to an alleged violation of NPRC-1210: Nondiscrimination:

+The student must submit the online Concern/Complaint form, selecting "Discrimination Complaint by Student," by the close of business within five (5) days of the occurrence of the incident(s) or behavior(s) prompting the complaint.
 The complaint will be investigated and adjudicated in compliance with NPRC-1210: Nondiscrimination and PROC-1210: Nondiscrimination.

-For a discrimination complaint related to an alleged violation of NPRC-1205: Sexual Discrimination and Sexual Misconduct the student must submit FORM-1205-01: Sexual Discrimination and Sexual Misconduct Online Complaint by the close of business within ten (10) days of the occurrence of the incident(s) or behavior(s) prompting the complaint.
-The complaint will be investigated and adjudicated in compliance with NPRC-1205: Sexual Discrimination and Sexual Misconduct and PROC-1205: Sexual Discrimination and Sexual Misconduct.
+For a Discrimination Complaint related to an alleged violation of NPRC-1205: Sexual Discrimination and Sexual Misconduct:

+The student must submit the online Concern/Complaint form, selecting "Sexual Discrimination and Sexual Misconduct Complaint, by the close of business within ten (10) days of the occurrence of the incident(s) or behavior(s) prompting the complaint.
+The complaint will be investigated and adjudicated in compliance with NPRC-1205: Sexual Discrimination and Sexual Misconduct and PROC-1205: Sexual Discrimination and Sexual Misconduct